Advances and challenges in single-molecule electron transport: Experimental techniques

 \subsection{Data analysis and conductance histograms}

-Most of the MCBJ and STM experiments have in common that, as a result of the self-arranging process involved in the formation of the junction, very little is known about the atomic-scale shape and structure of the electrodes, very little is known about the configuration of the molecule in the junction, and about its bonds to the metal surfaces.
-The effect of these parameters on the conductance is observed as a variation, usually by about an order of magnitude or more, in the observed conductance between independent realizations of molecular junctions.

-As a result, the conductance can fluctuate from sample to sample by an order of magnitude or more.
-Notice that even for a given sample the current at fixed dc-voltage is usually not time-independent, due to thermal or bias-induced fluctuations in the junction geometry.
-Thus, even for a given sample, the measured current will already represent an incoherent average over different junction configurations.
+Most of the MCBJ and STM experiments have in common that, as a result of the { self-arranging} process involved in the formation of the junction, little is known about the atomic-scale shape and structure of the electrodes, the configuration of the molecule in the junction, and about its bonds to the metal surfaces.
+As a result, the conductance can fluctuate from one contact-breaking trace to the next by an order of magnitude or more.
+Notice that even for a given trace the current at fixed dc-voltage is usually not time-independent, due to thermal or bias-induced fluctuations in the junction geometry. { For example, during the process of breaking of a molecular junction in MCBJ or STM-BJ experiments, which can take place on time scales between about 1 ms and several seconds, one often observes jumps around the typical conductance value for the molecule.
+Between these jumps, that can have an amplitude of an order of magnitude or more, one observes rapid fluctuations.
+The bandwidth of the experiment is usually limited to about 1 MHz or less, so that even the most rapidly observed fluctuations already represent an incoherent average over different junction configurations due to thermally accessible vibrations. }

-A widely adopted practice to deal with fluctuating observables is to study the fluctuation statistics, {\it i.e.}, the conductance distribution taken over an ensemble of samples realized in a series of experimental measurements.
+A widely adopted practice to deal with fluctuating observables is to study the fluctuation statistics, {\it i.e.}, the conductance distribution taken over an ensemble of junctions realized in a series of experimental measurements.
 In practice, one repeatedly forms and breaks many junctions, records the digitized conductance during the contact breaking process, and collects all data in a histogram, as illustrated in Fig.~\ref{fig:XuTao}.
 It seems reasonable to expect that sufficiently deep indentation between recording traces restructures the metal leads and the molecular junction, so that correlations between subsequent recordings are negligible.
+By combining the displacement length, measured from the point of metal-metal contact breaking, with the evolution of the conductance one can also build two-dimensional histograms \cite{Martin2008b}, which are helpful for detecting multiple stable configurations and for obtaining a measure of the molecular bridge length.